-Self-monitored CCTV systems, provide a level of visual deterrent to thieves.
-Furthermore, sharp footage can be used to spot threats and convict criminals.
+Self-monitored CCTV systems provide a level of visual deterrent to thieves.
+Furthermore, sharp footage can spot threats and convict criminals.

 Remote CCTV monitoring

-Building site security guards are an expensive cost to any project.
+Building site security guards are expensive to any project.
 If you are looking to manage budgets effectively, and reduce the cost of security there is another option; CCTV monitoring.

 For information you can read our blog:

 The go-to system and installation for a building is a CCTV tower.
 When considering site surveillance, a CCTV tower gives you complete coverage.
-Furthermore, CCTV towers are often integrated with generators or solar panels.
+Furthermore, CCTV towers often integrate with generators or solar panels.
 This helps where environmental factors prohibit the use of noisy generators 24/7.

 Perimeter security and protection